Pelosi Unveils $3T Virus Bill, Warns Inaction Costs More

 “I don’t think we have yet felt the urgency of acting immediately,” McConnell told reporters earlier this week at the Capitol.

-As states weigh the health risks of re-opening, McConnell said Tuesday the nation needs to “regroup and find a more sustainable middle ground between total lockdown and total normalcy.”
+As states weigh the health risks of re-opening, McConnell said Tuesday the nation needs to find a "middle ground between total lockdown and total normalcy.”

 Top GOP senators flatly rejected the House bill.
 “What Nancy Pelosi is proposing will never pass the Senate,” said Sen. John Barrasso of Wyoming, the third-ranking Republican.